conduktor/conduktor-docs/docs/gateway/how-to/sni-routing.md

 ---
 sidebar_position: 1
-title: SNI Routing
+title: SNI routing
-description: Making the most from the ports you have
+description: Make the most out of the ports you have
 ---

 # SNI routing